 I was born and raised in Paris.
-I first came to England at the age of seven and fell in love with the language, the culture and the country.
+I first came to England at the age of seven and fell in love with the language, the culture, and the country.
 By the time I was thirteen, I spoke English fluently and knew the country better than my own, having visited it twice to three times a year, every year, with my family for ten years.

-I have been writing fiction in French and English since 2007, penning two novels in English: Not to Hold (2018) and Heading for the Wall (2014) and two novels in French: L’éloge de l’ombre (2011) and Décalé (which I am currently rewriting).
+I have been writing fiction in French and English since 2007, penning two novels in English: Not to Hold (2018) and Heading for the Wall (2014) and two novels in French: L’éloge de l’ombre (2011) and Envolée (which I am currently rewriting).

 I write accessible literary fiction, weaving in different narratives and viewpoints and exploring themes such as grief, loss, projection, manipulation and deceit.
 All my stories contain an element of suspense, without providing all the answers, and raise questions which, I believe, are relevant to our shared human experience.

-I also mentor aspiring writers and I've led six-week creative writing courses and workshops with Cambridge Community Arts (CCA) and the Workers’ Educational Association (WEA).
+I also mentor aspiring writers and have led six-week creative writing courses and workshops with Cambridge Community Arts (CCA) and the Workers’ Educational Association (WEA).
 I've been running workshops in central Cambridge and online since early 2020.